Qian8988/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 1: Linear Regression to Predict MPG

-1. The vehicle length, vehicle_weight, and vehicle ground clearance are likely to provide non-random amounts of variance to the MPG values in the MechaCar_mpg dataset.
+1. The vehicle length and ground clearance (and Intercept) are likely to provide non-random amounts of variance to the MPG values in the MechaCar_mpg dataset.

 2. The p-Value: 5.35e-11, is much smaller than the assumed significance level of 0.05%.
 This indicates there is sufficient evidence to reject the null hypothesis, that the slope of this linear model is not zero.